Mental Health Services

 A secondary mission of the Mental Health Association is to advocate for improved mental health services for all residents of Jefferson, Blount, St. Clair, Walker, and Shelby Counties.
 As a part of this, we also work to provide education, consultation, information and referral, and prevention services to the community.

-The Mental Health Association, also known as Piper Place, has three locations.
+Piper Place, has three locations.

 Our main location is at the old McCoy United Methodist Church in Birmingham.
 Additional locations include Piper Place West in downtown Bessemer, Alabama and Piper Place Blount in downtown Oneonta, Alabama.

 If you have more questions about Mental Health Services, contact Mike Falligant, our Director of Mental Health Services, at (205) 323-7785.